-Explanation: This procedure assists analysts in determining related party exposure in the investment portfolio and assessing any related liquidity risk.
+Determine related party exposure in the investment portfolio and assess any related liquidity risk.

 Related parties are entities that have common interests as a result of ownership, control, affiliation or by contract as definited in SSAP No. 25—Affiliates and Other Related Parties (SSAP No. 25).
 Refer to the Insurance Holding Company System Model Act (Model #440) and SSAP No. 25 for a broader definition of "affiliate,” “related party” and “control”.